-C++: void FAST(const Mat& image, vector<KeyPoint>& keypoints, int threshold, bool nonmaxSupression=true)
+C++: void FAST(InputArray image, vector<KeyPoint>& keypoints, int threshold, bool nonmaxSupression=true)

-- image Image where keypoints (corners) are detected. - keypoints Keypoints detected on the image. - threshold Threshold on difference between intensity of the central pixel and pixels on a circle around this pixel.
-See the algorithm description below. - nonmaxSupression If it is true, non-maximum supression is applied to detected corners (keypoints).
+image - Image where keypoints (corners) are detected.

+keypoints - Keypoints detected on the image.

+threshold - Threshold on difference between intensity of the central pixel and pixels on a circle around this pixel.
+See the algorithm description below.

+nonmaxSupression - If it is true, non-maximum suppression is applied to detected corners (keypoints).